The City Observatory

 Collective and the City Observatory

 Collective was established in 1984 as an organisation dedicated to the presentation of new art.
 We first became involved with the site after commissioning artists Kim Coleman and Jenny Hogarth to exhibit work in the Observatory during the 2010 Edinburgh Art Festival.
 In 2013, Collective moved to a temporary gallery space on Calton Hill and began fundraising to restore and develop the site in partnership with City of Edinburgh Council as a new centre for contemporary art.
-Collective opened to the public in November 2018.
+Scottish architecture practice Collective Architecture were invited to lead the renovation of Collective's new home, with the site opening to the public in November 2018.